impostorsguides/impostorsguides.github.io/rbenv/0-g-content.md

   <img src="/assets/images/rbenv-env-vars.png" width="70%" alt="Environment variables in RBENV" style="border: 1px solid black; padding: 0.5em">
 </p>

 So the intention is for `RBENV_DIR` to control where `rbenv` looks for your `.ruby-version` file.
 I happen to know from being a long-time RBENV user that the `.ruby-version` file is one way that RBENV uses to detect which Ruby version you want to use.
-It’s quite common, when running a Ruby file that depends on a specific Ruby version, to include a `.ruby-version` file in the same directory as the executed file.
+It's quite common, when running a Ruby file that depends on a specific Ruby version, to include a `.ruby-version` file in the same directory as the executed file.
 This file contains the hard-coded version number that you want to use when running your Ruby script, and is one method you can use to tell RBENV to pin your project to a specific Ruby version.

 But what is the `export` keyword at the start of `export RBENV_DIR="${arg%/*}"`?

 ## `export` statements

-The assignment statement `export FOO=’bar’` creates a variable named `FOO` and sets its value to `bar`, **but** it does something else as well.
-We’ve already seen variables declared earlier, i.e. `program="${0##*/}"`.
+The assignment statement `export FOO='bar'` creates a variable named `FOO` and sets its value to `bar`, **but** it does something else as well.
+We've already seen variables declared earlier, i.e. `program="${0##*/}"`.
 What does the use of `export` buy us?

 [It turns out](https://web.archive.org/web/20220713174024/https://www.baeldung.com/linux/bash-variables-export) there are two kinds of variables in a bash script: a shell variable and an environment variable.
 When we created the `program` variable, that was an example of creating a **shell** variable.
-Shell variables are only accessible from within the shell they’re created in.
+Shell variables are only accessible from within the shell they're created in.
 Environment variables, on the other hand, are accessible from within child shells created by the parent shell.

 The blog post link above gives two examples, one demonstrating access of an environment variable from a child shell, and the other of accessing a shell variable from a child shell.
 We can do an experiment in our terminal to see for ourselves.